digitalocean/navigators-guide/book/03-backup/ch07-storage-on-digitalocean.md

 All requests to store or pull files from the Spaces backend goes through the RGWs.
 While we strive for very high <!-- TODO: %? --> availability with the Spaces API, it is not the best use for serving files at a high rate of requests per minute.

-You'll see the best performance when [the Droplets accessing your Space](https://www.digitalocean.com/community/tutorials/best-practices-for-performance-on-digitalocean-spaces#choose-the-right-data-center-for-your-resources) are in the same data center or in data centers connected by [DigitalOcean's regional backbones](https://blog.digitalocean.com/whats-new-with-the-digitalocean-network).
+In terms of end user speed, you'll see the best performance when [the Droplets accessing your Space](https://www.digitalocean.com/community/tutorials/best-practices-for-performance-on-digitalocean-spaces#choose-the-right-data-center-for-your-resources) are in the same data center or in data centers connected by [DigitalOcean's regional backbones](https://blog.digitalocean.com/whats-new-with-the-digitalocean-network).
 If the connections to your Spaces are from end users on the Internet, you'll see the best performance when you [use a CDN](https://www.digitalocean.com/community/tutorials/best-practices-for-performance-on-digitalocean-spaces#use-a-content-delivery-network-(cdn)), regardless of which region your Spaces are in.

 ### Security